Phrenzi/slate/source/includes/_errors.md

 422 | Unprocessable Entity, this happend while request params have validation errors 429 | Too Many Requests -- You're requesting too many resources!
 Slow down!
 479 | Staff Not Login / Staff Not Setup -- the endpoint protected by staff authenticated, you got to login staff first, and make sure staff is properly setup, then call this api
-500 | Internal Server Error -- We had a problem with our server.
+480 | Only manager staff are authorized to this operation 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarially offline for maintanance.
 Please try again later.